- About Us

 Adoption carries a life-long significance for the children that are affected by it, and so their families need to know that every support is available to them, should they require it.
 IAC recognises that the accessibility of support is key in any successful adoption being sustained.
 We provide specialist support to prospective adopters, established adoptive families and to adopted adults, as well as their birth relatives.
 Adoption is for life and our commitment to our children and families is lifelong.
 Therefore, donations are fundamental to providing effective personalised support for children, families and adults.

 Individual giving is warmly welcomed.
 This can be a one-off gift, perhaps to honour the services of IAC, or to celebrate a child’s adoption, birthday or milestone.
 You may choose to sponsor a family to support them with the costs of intercountry adoption and beyond.

 You could organise a fundraising event or sponsored activity to the charity’s benefit or, if you are a keen runner, you could take part in one of the many national and international marathon events and raise funds for IAC.
 Each year we also have runners enter the London Marathon in support of the charity.

-You could also talk to your employer about IAC and our work, promoting the us as a charity that welcomes corporate support, whether through donation of services or goods, through sponsorship of our events, website and newsletters, or simply by advertising in event programmes or contributing to the support of a new service.
+You could also talk to your employer about IAC and our work, promoting us as a charity that welcomes corporate support, whether through donation of services or goods, through sponsorship of our events, website and newsletters, or simply by advertising in event programmes or contributing to the support of a new service.

-Every penny really does count and goes towards us being able to support the world’s most vulnerable children thrive.
+Every penny really does count and goes towards us being able to support the world’s most vulnerable children to thrive.
 Help us to change a child's life and really make a difference.
 Please donate whatever you can here.